RPLverse/jRPL/README.md

 Without passing --class-name, an auto name like org.jrpl.gen.demo_ab12cd is used (with a base-36 timestamp), passing --class-name org.jrpl.gen.Demo, that class will be generated.

 ### Supported syntax
-- Numbers: non-negative literals only (e.g., 3, 2.5), but negative values are produced via operations (e.g., 0 5 - becomes -5)
+- Numbers: positive literals only (e.g., 3, 2.5), but negative values are produced via operations (e.g., 0 5 - becomes -5)
 - Arithmetic: + - * / ^
 - Comparisons: < > <= >= == !=
   (booleans represented as 0.0 / 1.0)
-- Stack operations: DUP DROP SWAP
+- Stack operations: DROP DUP SWAP
 - Control flow: IF THEN … ELSE … END

 ### Examples (under examples/)